ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The GetControllerRenderModel method gets the game object that contains the given controller's render model.

+#### SetControllerRenderModelWheel/2

+  > `public override void SetControllerRenderModelWheel(GameObject renderModel, bool state)`

+  * Parameters
+   * `GameObject renderModel` - The GameObject containing the controller render model.
+   * `bool state` - If true and the render model has a scroll wheen then it will be displayed, if false then the scroll wheel will be hidden.
+  * Returns
+   * _none_

+The SetControllerRenderModelWheel method sets the state of the scroll wheel on the controller render model.

+#### HapticPulseOnIndex/2

+  > `public override void HapticPulseOnIndex(uint index, float strength = 0.5f)`

+  * Parameters
+   * `uint index` - The index of the tracked object to initiate the haptic pulse on.
+   * `float strength` - The intensity of the rumble of the controller motor. `0` to `1`.
+  * Returns
+   * _none_

+The HapticPulseOnIndex method is used to initiate a simple haptic pulse on the tracked object of the given index.

+#### GetHapticModifiers/0

+  > `public override SDK_ControllerHapticModifiers GetHapticModifiers()`

+  * Parameters
+   * _none_
+  * Returns
+   * `SDK_ControllerHapticModifiers` - An SDK_ControllerHapticModifiers object with a given `durationModifier` and an `intervalModifier`.

+The GetHapticModifiers method is used to return modifiers for the duration and interval if the SDK handles it slightly differently.

 #### GetVelocityOnIndex/1

   > `public override Vector3 GetVelocityOnIndex(uint index)`